 - Toshiba: for Toshiba robots

-- Universal Robots: for UR robots, generates linear movements as pose targets
+- Universal Robots: for UR robots, it generates linear movements as pose targets

-- Universal Robots joints: for UR robots, generates linear movements as joint targets
+- Universal Robots_MoveP: for UR robots, it generates linear movements as MoveP commands

 - Yamaha: for Yamaha robots

 Once you have a script working in Python, you can easily set it up as an App using the App loader plugin.
 RoboDK Apps allow you to customize the RoboDK environment for simulation and offline programming.
 RoboDK Apps can be easily distributed for production.
 More information here:

 Linting (source-code checker)